Forth-Standard/forth200x/meetings/2019-notes.md

 #### [[if] and [else] parse white space - including comments](http://forth-standard.org/standard/tools/BracketELSE#contribution-74)

-Discuss in the rationale the caveats of the interation of parsing words and [else], [if], [then] etc.
+Discuss in the rationale the caveats of the interaction of parsing words and [else], [if], [then] etc.

 Changes to [ELSE] and [IF] rationale 10Y:0:0